SLJ900/32: Description

 The SLJ900/32 as aforementioned, is 91 m long, 7 m wide, 9 m tall and weighs around 580 t.
 Compared to conventional cranes which require clear land and are typically only able to lift a few meters of bridge material per-lift, the SLJ900/32 is capable of lifting an entire large segment of bridging material (some of which weigh around 800 to 950 tons) in a relatively compact manner without the hassle of interference such as trees or rocks.

 Construction process is done via the vehicle picking up a new pre-cast section of concrete underneath its "belly" and carrying it all the way from the very edge of the bridge to the installation point, where it will be connected to a predetermined pillar.
 Then, using a pneumatic structure, the machine is moored to the first pillar to extend to the second one, anchoring to it, and places the beam.
 The process would repeat itself until the bridge's foundations are completed.

 The vehicle moves on a large 64x wheel drive system, which in itself is divided into four sections of 16 wheels each (forming two trucks, one at each end).
 Each of the sections can rotate up to 90 degrees allowing the machine to drive sideways for efficiency when picking up beams.
 The vehicle can maintain a top speed of 8 kph unloaded, and 5 kph carrying a bridge segment.

-Each vehicle's operational life is capable of building up to 730 spans before retiring.
+The average operational life of a vehicle is 730 spans.
+Almost 40% of gantries assemble more than 1,000 spans in their lifetimes.